-In the 1950s and 1960s the car was a symbol of modernity, the means by which people could access new suburbs and escape the congestion of the inner city.
+In the 1950s and 1960s the car was a symbol of modernity, the means to access new suburbs and escape the congestion of the inner city.
 New Zealand imported its transport-planning concepts, with a focus on motorway development and the free movement of vehicles, from the US and Britain.

 In 1979 one of the few critics of the car in New Zealand, writer Monte Holcroft, characterised it as ‘hungry for space’.
 Referring to the effects of cars in cities and at rural attractions, he claimed that ‘by their own demands and enormous proliferation [they] are destroying the space they crave’.1

-The sprawling nature of cities like Auckland, Hamilton, Tauranga and Christchurch is due to the car-based transportation planning of the 1940s and 1950s.
+The sprawling nature of cities like Auckland, Hamilton, Tauranga and Christchurch is a result of car-based transportation planning in the 1940s and 1950s.
 These places are highly dispersed and most residents are dependent on cars.
 In the early 2000s the average urban density of cities in New Zealand and Australia was 15 people per hectare, with 8.1 metres of road per person.
-This compares with 55 people per hectare and 3.0 metres of road per person for Western European cities and 150 and 2.3 for high-income Asian cities.
+This compares with 55 people per hectare and 3.0 metres of road per person in Western European cities and 150 and 2.3 in high-income Asian cities.

 Cars and public transport

 New Zealand cities initially grew around and along tramlines, which were later supplemented by bus routes.
 Public transport use plunged with the end of trams in the 1950s, and the rise in popularity of the car.
 By the early 2000s Auckland was described as having ‘arguably the worst public transport levels of any western city with a population of more than one million’.
 2